#44, (1874 - 1955)

 - Henderson's Alberta Directory, 1911 (Heritage Quest online, digitized).

-- Online image of the 1916 Census for Manitoba, Saskatchewan, and Alberta (Ancestry.ca), Alberta, District Calgary East, Subdistrict 34, ED 8 in City of Calgary, Page 12.
+- 1916 Census for Manitoba, Saskatchewan, and Alberta.
+Image from Library and Archives Canada viewed at Ancestry.com.
+Alberta, District Calgary East, Subdistrict 34, ED 8 in City of Calgary, Page 12.

 - Letters from Marion Denton, British Columbia, to J Kolthammer, dated early 1990s, Letter, April 1993, "came to the coast when I was 10."

-- Online image of the 1921 Census for Canada, viewed at Ancestry.com.
+- 1921 Census for Canada.
+Image from Library and Archives Canada viewed at Ancestry.com.
 British Columbia, Vancouver, Sub-District 50, Ward 7, Page 22.

 - Obituary of C G Bonnycastle in Chilliwack Progress, 14 Oct 1926 (Bennett Library, Simon Fraser University, microfilm).